gluobe/container-workshop-rancher-desktop/lab-02/README.md

 versions of the image, if no tag is specified the 'latest' tag is being used.

 ```
-docker image pull centos:6
+podman image pull centos:6
-docker image pull centos:7
+podman image pull centos:7
 ```

 > NOTE: the `latest` tag can often be confusing as there could be more recent
 > images with a different tags, it is best-practice to always use a specific tag
-> when working with Docker images
+> when working with container images

-## Task 3: building your own Docker images (manual)
+## Task 3: building your own container images (manual)

-Docker images are immutable by nature.
+Container images are immutable by nature.
 Most use-cases however require that you make changes to the original image (also known as `base image`).
 Some examples are adding your own binaries/code or installinging dependencies into the image.